 With an unsecured car loan, it’s unlikely that you’ll get approved if your credit is less-than-stellar.
 The risk is just too great on the lender’s part, especially if you’ve defaulted on loans in the past.

-On top of a great credit score, lenders of unsecured car loans also want to make sure you have a solid income and enough assets to pay the loan.
+On top of a great credit score, lenders of unsecured car loans also want to make sure you have a stable income and enough assets to pay the loan.

 Should you get an unsecured car loan?

 If you have excellent credit and want more flexibility with your car loan, going the unsecured route might be a good option.
 Although most lenders will charge you higher interest rates, some lenders like LightStream and Prosper offer fairly low rates.

 On the other hand, if you have bad credit or want to get the lowest interest rate possible, a secured car loan might be a better idea.

 Before making a decision, compare both unsecured auto loans from LightStream and Prosper with secured ones from the top lenders.

 With some lenders, you can even get pre-approved to see what your interest rates might look like.
 This process will result in a soft credit check, which won’t damage your credit score.